visgl/deck.gl/docs/layers/cpu-grid-layer.md

 * Default: `true`

 This is an object that contains material props for [lighting effect](/docs/effects/lighting-effect.md) applied on extruded polygons.
-Check [the lighting guide](/docs/developer-guide/using-lighting.md) for more details.
+Check [the lighting guide](/docs/developer-guide/using-lighting.md#constructing-a-material-instance) for configurable settings.

 ### Data Accessors